 Benjamin C. Bromley

 Welcome to my webpage, hosted by the Department of Physics & Astronomy at the University of Utah.
-I am a Professor, working in theoretical and computational astrophysics, in areas of planetary and galactic dynamics, as well as some relativistic astrophysics.
-Here you will find information about my research, recent courses, and other things that I do at The U of U.
+I am a Professor, working in theoretical and computational astrophysics, with focus on planet formation, galactic dynamics, as well as some relativistic astrophysics.
+Here you will find information about my research, recent courses, and other things that I do at The U.

 | ||Black holes!
 How to grow a supermassive black hole plus simulations of glowing gas near a black hole horizon.|